Marker Logo

 this page online

-being unable to see the thin lines of the net, swam into the mesh and became entangled.
+like very long volleyball nets, have been used to catch fish in the Straits for thousands of years.
+These nets were strung across known fish habitats and fish, being unable to see the thin lines of the net, swam into the mesh and became entangled.
 In recent years, gill nets have been outlawed in areas of upper Lake Huron because they are wasteful; they kill fish that are not consumable.
 (Marker Number 8.)

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceWaterways & Vessels.
 A significant historical year for this entry is 1892.

 Location.
 45° 46.752′ N, 84° 43.552′ W. Marker is in Mackinaw City, Michigan, in Cheboygan County.
-Marker is on South Huron Avenue north of Railroad Avenue, on the right when traveling north.
+It is on South Huron Avenue north of Railroad Avenue, on the right when traveling north.
 Marker is at the northwest corner of Conkling Heritage Park.
 Touch for map.
 Marker is at or near this postal address: 335 South Huron Avenue, Mackinaw City MI 49701, United States of America.
 Touch for directions.

 Commercial Fishing Marker image.
 Click for full size.

-Photographed By Joel Seewald, August 16, 2019
+Photographed by Joel Seewald, August 16, 2019

 2. Commercial Fishing Marker

 Credits.
-This page was last revised on August 27, 2019.
+This page was last revised on July 29, 2025.
 It was originally submitted on August 27, 2019, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 179 times since then and 17 times this year.
-Photos: 1, 2. submitted on August 27, 2019, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 526 times since then and 43 times this year.
+Photos: 1. submitted on August 31, 2024, by John Ridley of Chelsea, Michigan.
+2. submitted on August 27, 2019, by Joel Seewald of Madison Heights, Michigan.
+3. submitted on July 28, 2025, by Bill Coughlin of Woodland Park, New Jersey.
+4. submitted on August 27, 2019, by Joel Seewald of Madison Heights, Michigan.

 m=138430